Nyovani Madise: Advisory experience

-Madise is one of the 15 scientists appointed by the UN Secretary-General to write the 2023 Global Sustainable Development Report.
-The report will be launched as the world approaches the halfway point of the 2030 Agenda and struggles to rebuild in the aftermath (or in the midst) of the COVID-19 pandemic.
-It seeks to highlight solutions that can accelerate progress on the SDGs that will be urgently needed.
-She was also appointed Co-Chair of the next Global Environment Outlook Assessment Report.
+Madise was one of fifteen scientists appointed by the UN Secretary-General to write the 2023 Global Sustainable Development Report.
+The report was launched as the world approaches the halfway point of the 2030 Agenda and struggles to rebuild in the aftermath of the COVID-19 pandemic.
+It sought to highlight solutions that can accelerate progress on the SDGs.
+Madise was appointed Co-Chair of the next Global Environment Outlook Assessment Report.

-Nyovani is a Vice-Chair of the Population Council Board of Trustees, where she leads special projects.
+Madise is a Vice-Chair of the Population Council Board of Trustees, where she leads special projects.
 She is also a Trustee of the Liverpool School of Tropical Medicine.

-She is the Board Director of AmplifyChange LTD, which supports advocacy and activist groups working on these five priority areas, such as: (i) Eliminating gender-based violence, (ii) Removing barriers to safe abortion, (iii) Challenging stigma and discrimination, (iv)Improving sexual health of young people, and (v) Increasing access to reproductive health.
+She was the Board Director] of AmplifyChange Ltd, which supports advocacy and activist groups working on these five priority areas: (i) Eliminating gender-based violence, (ii) Removing barriers to safe abortion, (iii) Challenging stigma and discrimination, (iv)Improving sexual health of young people, and (v) Increasing access to reproductive health.

-Nyovani sits on the Advisory Group of Population and Public Health Early Career Advisory Group.
-She is the current Vice-Chair of the University of Malawi Council.
+Madise sat on the Advisory Group of Population and Public Health Early Career Advisory Group and she was the Vice-Chair of the University of Malawi Council.